nalin0503/FYP_ImageMorpher/README.md

    - Install required Python packages

 3. Install CUDA and cuDNN:
-   Ensure the required CUDA Toolkit and cuDNN versions are installed on your system (revisit the [Installation](#️-installation) section above for details).
+   Ensure the required CUDA Toolkit and cuDNN versions are installed on your system (revisit the [FILM Dependencies](#film-dependencies) section above for details).

-   > ⚠️ This is necessary to run the FILM algorithm.

 ## 🚀 Usage